jzhes/p3/readme.md

 Developer's Best Friend: Using Laravel, create an application which includes a Lorem Ipsum Generator and a Random User Generator.

 ## Demo Information:
-## Will add after create screencast
+I will add the link here after I create the screencast.

 ## Details for teaching team:
 None